31 Real Eulogy Examples: How to Write a Perfect Eulogy

 Explore moments and memories that touched you and try to group those thoughts together to create some kind of structure.

 By slowing down your speech, you give yoursel to thin kand the audience to follow along.
 Dont rush through it to get it over with.

 Deliver the speech by expressing emotions and varying tones in your voice.
 Avoid a monotone delivery.

 An open body language will help the audience connect with you.

 Allow yourself the time and emotional space to experience the process.
 It’s a writing process, but it’s an emotional process, too.
 Allow yourself that grace as you write; you will need it as you recall memories and stories about times spent with your loved one who has now passed on.

 Once you have a draft, give yourself time to practice aloud.

 We have provided a number of eulogy examples above, so take time to read and watch them to get a feel of how you would like to recite the finals words.

 Please do not try to copy or imitate anyone though, some people are naturally better or more experienced at speaking in public so just do you, be personable and speak from the heart.

-Whilst I do not recommend the use of a eulogy template approach when writing an eulogy, I understand it might help some people.
-Below i have drafted 2 versions.
+Whilst I do not recommend the use of a eulogy template approach when writing a eulogy, I understand it might help some people.
+Below I have drafted 2 versions.